A General Framework for Enhancing Sparsity of Generalized Polynomial Chaos Expansions

-We discuss above the possible enhancement of the sparsity in $\tilde{\bm c}$ by introducing the rotation.
-However, as we pointed out at the beginning of this section, $\{\psi_i\}_{j=1}^N$ are not necessarily orthonormal to each other with respect to $\rho_{\bm\eta}$, the property of matrix $\tensor\Psi^{(l)}$ may become less favorite for the $\ell_1$ minimization.
-The most straightforward conclusion we can obtain is that the mutual coherence of $\tensor\Psi^{(l)}$ ($l\geq 1$) is larger than that of $\tensor\Psi^{(0)}$.
-Only when $\psi_j$ are Hermite polynomials (i.e., $\{\xi_i\}_{i=1}^d$ are i.i.d.
-Gaussian), the property of $\tensor\Psi$ (e.g., mutual coherence) is conserved (statistically) since $\bm\eta^{(l)}$ are still i.i.d.
+We already have discussed the possible enhancement of the sparsity in $\tilde{\bm c}$ by introducing the rotation.
+However, as we indicated at the beginning of this section, $\{\psi_n\}_{n=1}^N$ are not necessarily orthonormal to each other with respect to $\rho_{\bm\eta}$.
+The property of matrix $\tensor\Psi^{(l)}$ may become less favorable for the $\ell_1$ minimization.
+The most straightforward conclusion we can obtain is that the \emph{mutual coherence} of $\tensor\Psi^{(l)}$ ($l\geq 1$) can be larger than that of $\tensor\Psi^{(0)}$.
+Here, the mutual coherence \cite{BrucksteinDE09}, defined as

+where $\bm\Psi_j$ and $\bm\Psi_k$ are columns of $\tensor\Psi$, is a more tractable property of the measurement matrix than the RIP.
+Generally, a measurement matrix with smaller mutual coherence is better able to recover a sparse solution with the compressive sensing method.
+When $\psi_n$ are Hermite polynomials ($\{\xi_i\}_{i=1}^d$ are i.i.d.
+Gaussian), $\mu(\tensor\Psi)$ is conserved (statistically) because $\bm\eta^{(l)}$ are still i.i.d.
 Gaussian.
-This adds to the specialty of the Hermite polynomial.
-For other polynomials, the aforementioned rotational method can be less efficient in some cases due to the compromise of the property of $\tensor\Psi$ as we will see in the next section.
+This adds to the specialty of the Hermite polynomial expansions.
+For other polynomials, the aforementioned rotational method can be less efficient in some cases due to the increase of $\mu(\tensor\Psi)$ (detailed in Section~\ref{sec:numeric}).
 We note that in the compressive sensing theory, the number of samples needed for an accurate computing of $\bm c$ is related to both the sparsity of $\bm c$ and the property of $\tensor\Psi$.
-Therefore, for general cases, even though we can increase the sparsity of $\bm c$, if $\tensor\Psi$ becomes worse (i.e., it looses RIP or the mutual coherence increases), the efficiency of our method can be affected.
+Therefore, for general cases, although we can increase the sparsity of $\bm c$, if $\tensor\Psi$ becomes worse (i.e., it loses RIP or $\mu$ increases), out method's efficiency can be affected.